Spatial Fay-Herriot Models for Small Area Estimation with Functional Covariates: Introduction

 As government budgets remain flat or decline, auxiliary information that is relatively inexpensive and readily available, but that is still representative of the population under consideration, is of substantial interest.
 Functional covariates based on internet sources, social media, or other sources (e.g., remotely sensed image data) may augment or replace scalar auxiliary information for a wide variety of surveys.
 The advantage of these types of covariates is that they are often readily available and provide significant information related to a diverse set of demographic and other survey outcomes.
 For instance, Twitter tweets or Google searches can be associated with a precise location and searched for specific hashtags or terms.
 Further, dimension-reduced representations of satellite imagery could be used as auxiliary information in modeling outcomes from agricultural surveys.

-Not surprisingly, many federal agencies (including the United States (US) Bureau of Labor Statistics, US Census Bureau, among others) have now realized the potential importance of harnessing these massive, readily available data sources.
+Not surprisingly, many federal agencies (including the United States (U.S.) Bureau of Labor Statistics, U.S. Census Bureau, among others) have now realized the potential importance of harnessing these massive, readily available data sources.
 Methodologies relying on ``web-scraping" for the collection of data and use of retail scanner and social-media data have emerged as avenues of particular interest \citep[e.g.,][]{capps2013roward, horrigan2013big}.
 Consequently, it is extremely important that sound and effective statistical methodology be developed to accommodate this abundantly rich class of ``Big Data" resources.

 Functional data analysis (FDA) methodology allows for the use of curves, images, and other ``objects" as either independent or dependent variables in a statistical modeling framework \citep[e.g.,][among others]{ramsay2005,ramsay2006}.
 The use of FDA in a (generalized) linear statistical modeling framework is well developed, with a substantial amount of research occurring over the last decade.
 For example, \cite{goldsmith2012long} develop scalar-on-functional regression, where it is assumed that the scalar response is a member of the exponential family of distributions. \cite{james2002generalized} considers generalized linear models with both functional covariates and a functional response, and \cite{muller2005generalized} utilize a Karhunen-Lo\`{e}ve expansion for functional covariates when modeling a scalar response.
 From a Bayesian perspective, \cite{baladandayuthapani2008bayesian} work with spatially correlated functional data, and \cite{crainiceanu2009generalized} develop multilevel functional regression models.
+Aside from the particular applications being considered, there are several key distinctions between our approach and that of \cite{baladandayuthapani2008bayesian}, including where the spatial-correlation structure is placed and what type of correlation structure is imposed.
+In \cite{baladandayuthapani2008bayesian} the spatial correlation is based on a Euclidian distance between functions and given a Mat\'{e}rn structure.
+In contrast, our approach conditions on functional covariates and uses an intrinsic conditional autoregressive (ICAR) spatial structure.
+Moreover, we find the most predictive functional components using stochastic search variable selection.